Roasted Butternut Squash and Pear Soup

 Instructions

 - Preheat the oven to 400 degrees.
-Toss the butternut squash with 2 tablespoons of the olive oil on a rimmed baking sheet, and roast 20 minutes.
-Remove from the oven and add the pear and toss gently to coat with the olive oil.
+Toss the butternut squash with 1 1/2 tablespoons of the olive oil on a rimmed baking sheet, and roast 20 minutes.
+Toss the pear gently to coat with 1/2 tablespoon of olive oil.
+Remove the butternut squash from the oven and place the pear on the baking sheet.
 Roast for an additional 20 minutes or until softened and caramelized.
-Remove from heat.
+Remove from heat.3 tablespoons extra virgin olive oil, 3 lb. butternut squash, 2 large Bartlett pears

 - In a large pot, heat the remaining tablespoon of olive oil over medium heat.
 Add the onion and cook until softened and translucent, about 5-7 minutes.
-Add the garlic and cook for 30 seconds longer.
+Add the garlic and cook for 30 seconds longer.1 medium onion, 3 cloves garlic

 - Place the squash, pear, onion mixture, broth, maple syrup, grated ginger, salt and pepper, to taste in a blender, and process until smooth, processing in two batches if necessary.
-Add more liquid as necessary and adjust the seasoning as needed.
+Add more liquid as necessary and adjust the seasoning as needed.4 cups low sodium vegetable stock, 1 tablespoon pure maple syrup, 1 tablespoon freshly grated ginger, Salt and freshly ground pepper

 Notes

-- Pro tip: Prep the butternut squash up to a few days in advance as a time saver.
-See my post how to cut butternut squash for all of my easy tips!
+- Pro tip: Prep the butternut squash up to a few days in advance to make this recipe go even faster.
+Be sure to see my tips on how to peel and cut butternut squash.

-- Store leftover roasted butternut squash soup in the refrigerator for 5-7 days or freeze for up to 3 months.
+- Store roasted butternut squash pear soup in an air tight container in the refrigerator for 3-5 days or freeze for up to 3 months.

 Nutrition